The Green Hydrogen

 Why the Push for Green Hydrogen (and Less Blue or Grey)?

 Unlike green hydrogen which is 100% environmentally safe, blue hydrogen is a product of steam-reforming methane (i.e. natural gas). blue and grey hydrogen are a temporary solution for making cheap hydrogen for now.
-However, if making grey hydrogen and then the CO2 is captured and stored then this is called blue hydrogen.
+However, if making grey hydrogen then capturing the CO2 and stored, then this is called blue hydrogen.
 This cost more than grey hydrogen as there is added cost to capturing and storing the CO2.

 Because blue and grey hydrogen come from hydrocarbon fuels (i.e. natural gas) this method is not sustainable.
 If we are concerned about emitting CO2 in the atmosphere then grey hydrogen production is not an environmentally safe way of producing hydrogen.